Reduced mobility or motor skills

 Site accessibility

-- See the criteria for evaluating the accessibility of polling place.
+- We publish the criteria for evaluating the accessibility of polling places.
+You can review them to know what to expect.